Student governments discuss Measure J

 ASI Executive Director Ilaria Pesco agreed with Damania on the impact that the measure can have on students.

-“This is a really good opportunity for us to collaborate with Bakersfield College and really help them out, especially as we know, there’s quite a few of our current students who went there,” said Pesco.
+“This is a really good opportunity for us to collaborate with Bakersfield College and really help them out, especially as we know, there’re quite a few of our current students who went there,” said Pesco.